Ever wondered about the different ways to meditate? There are so many styles to explore.

 During the body scan meditation, you normally pay attention to each part of your body for a short time.

-Sometimes you may breathe relaxation and even release tension in any of the areas.
+Sometimes you may breathe relaxation and even release tension in any of the areas through body scan practice.

-Other times, you can mindfully give each area particular attention, non-judgmentally notice how each part of your body feels.
+Other times, you can mindfully give each area particular attention.
+Non-judgmentally noticing how each part of your body feels throughout the body scan meditative state.

 8. Transcendental Meditation